AlphaLunaFurry/fennec/README.md

 For the reference implementation and proof of concept, we will use Python.

-The overlay networking will use TeleHash, ZeroMQ, MsgPack, Twisted, SQLAlchemy and ProtoBuf.
+The overlay networking will use TeleHash, ZeroMQ, MsgPack, libSwift, Twisted, SQLAlchemy and ProtoBuf.

 The cryptography will largely be handled by NaCl, GNU Privacy Guard, Off-The-Record and OpenSSL.